cannonlang/Governance/Groups.md

 * Providing a method to recieve papers from outside the group, and originate papers from within the group.
 * Submitting papers voted on by their working group to the core working group.

 The chair of each working group needs the confidence of the members.
 A majority vote of the working group may remove the sitting chair.
-The Chair of each group is repsonsible for providing a system which allows working group members to issue votes of non-confidence.
+These chairs are repsonsible for providing a system which allows working group members to issue votes of non-confidence.

+The chair of each working, along with a Project Manager who acts as the chair, shall form the membership of the Core Working Group.

+No person may serve as the chair of more than one Working Group at any one time.